apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 bash bin/enable_db_binlog.sh -h host -p port -u user -P password -d db
 ```

-## High availability of syncer
+## High availability of Syncer

-The high availability of syncers relies on MySQL.
-If MySQL is used as the backend storage, the syncer can discover other syncers.
-If one syncer crashes, the others will take over its tasks.
+The high availability of Syncer relies on MySQL.
+If MySQL is used as the backend storage, the Syncer can discover other Syncers.
+If one Syncer crashes, the others will take over its tasks.

 ## Privilege requirements